baharmon/baharmon.github.io/_pages/grass-in-qgis.md

 [GRASS GIS Integration](https://docs.qgis.org/3.10/en/docs/user_manual/grass_integration/grass_integration.html)
 section of the QGIS user manual.

+There are two ways to use GRASS in QGIS.
+You can either load GRASS datasets in QGIS and then run modules using GRASS Tools.
+Or if you are working with data such as shapefiles, geotiffs, or geopackages, you can use GRASS algorithms in the Processing Toolbox.

 The GRASS integration for QGIS can streamline workflows involving spatial computation and map making.
 With the integration users with more experience with QGIS